doramagnoni/she-inspires/README.md

 *   **[Online Resource/Tutorial]:**  I used extensively the API walkthrough project provided by Code Institute as well as inspiration from the project Moments.

+I extend my gratitude to the contributors of Wikimedia Commons for their valuable contributions.
+Additionally, all web page content, design, and functionality were created by the author of this project.

+For more information on image licenses and usage, please refer to the respective Wikimedia Commons pages linked to the images used.